-At some point in our lives, we’ve all met someone whose vibe was negative, sometimes toxic and generally complained a lot.
+At some point in our lives, we’ve all met someone whose vibe was negative, sometimes toxic or who just complained a lot.
 Maybe we were that person three years ago, or in certain circumstances in our lives when our expectations were far from reality.

 The truth is there are many people going through tough times in their lives which can cause them to be extremely unhappy or frustrated.
 But while some vent privately or not at all, others express their negativity, frustration and dissatisfaction constantly and without holding back.

 It’s not our right to judge them